 Deep-space vessel Covenant is en route to a distant planet when a solar flare damages the ship, killing the captain.

-The remaining crew set about repairing Covenant, but after picking up a garbled transmission they detour to a nearby planet in search of its human sender.
+The remaining crew set about repairing the craft, but after picking up a garbled transmission, they detour to a nearby planet in search of its human sender.

-At first they’re amazed by its similarity to Earth but when one of them falls ill they discover the planet is already home to a terrifyingly hostile presence.
+At first they’re amazed by the planet’s similarity to Earth, but when one of them falls ill they discover it’s already home to a terrifyingly hostile presence.

-With 7 years to go before reaching Origae-6, everyone apart from android Walter (Michael Fassbender) is in stasis.
+With seven years to go before reaching Origae-6, everyone apart from android Walter (Michael Fassbender) is in stasis.
 That includes 14 human crew plus 2,000 colonisers and 1,140 embryos.

 Unusually, the human crew travel in married pairs.
 The cargo hold is stuffed with construction materials.
 And second-in-command Daniels (Katherine Waterston) dreams of building a wood cabin by a lake.

-There are obvious echoes in this set-up with an earlier colonisation of the ‘new world’, when Europeans settled in America from the 16th century.
+There are obvious echoes in this set-up with an earlier colonisation of the ‘new world’, when Europeans settled in America in the 16th century.

-As for Covenant, we don’t know if they’ve left Earth because of some existential threat – though David (also Fassbender) later calls humans a dying species.
+This time around, we don’t know if the colonisers left home because of some existential threat – though David (also Fassbender) later calls humans a dying species.